Dates and goals, publications and people and much more ...

 The gentlemen did not waste any time.
 The second meeting took place barely a week later, on 30 November, and during that meeting a regulation, drawn up by Wauwermans, Rooses and Génard, could be discussed and approved article after article.
 The ‘Maatschappij der Antwerpsche Bibliophilen’ was born.

 The society would consist of honorary members, working, exchanging letters and joining members.
 The number of honorary members was unlimited, but in practice remained very modest.
 One of the very first was Hendrik Conscience.
 The number of working members was set at 50, with the first twenty (a quorum already reached at the meeting of December 7, 1877) being considered as founding members.
-These working members had to pay 20 francs a year, for which they received the publications of the society and were also allowed to make their voices heard at the general meeting, where the board was elected and the financial management checked.
+These working members, recruited by means of this leaflet in Dutch and French, had to pay 20 francs a year, for which they received the publications of the society and were also allowed to make their voices heard at the general meeting, where the board was elected and the financial management checked.
 New members, number unlimited, also had to pay 20 francs and could attend the general meetings, however, without being allowed to intervene.
 Finally, the “corresponding members”, also set at 50, had been discharged from financial obligations, but therefore did not receive the publications of the Society.
 If they wished to obtain this, they also had to register as a joining member (and of course pay the associated contribution of 20 francs).

 At the meeting of December 14, 1877, the general council was elected and it was also decided to ask the city council to be allowed to establish the seat of the company in the Museum Plantin-Moretus.
 A request that was promptly granted and from then on to the present day the Society has gratefully benefited of the hospitality of the Plantin house.
 It was also argued that the city council and government would be asked for grants – another constant in the history of society, although with varying degrees of success.
 The go-ahead was given …